nstack/stackhut/docs/full_docs/service_runtime.rst

 The Node story is more complex as StackHut is primarily a request->response system exhibited through functions as entrypoints.
 This conflicts with the callback-based model of Node at present.

 However things are looking much better with both ES6 and ES7 on the horizon.
-StackHut's Node support is based on the latest NodeJS with support for ES6, and promises in particular (`read this <http://www.html5rocks.com/en/tutorials/es6/promises/>`_ for a good intro)
+StackHut's Node support is based on the latest NodeJS with support for ES6, and promises in particular (`this <http://www.html5rocks.com/en/tutorials/es6/promises/>`_ is a good intro).

 The StackHut runtime is promise-based on Node, with each call returning a promise than resolves on completion.